single-cell-data/mams/specification.md

 **Field:** modality
 **Value:** Character string
 **Description:** Describes the modality of the matrix.
-If features or observations are of mixed modalities, then `feature_modality` in the FAM class or `observation_modality` in the FOM class should be used, respectively.
+If features or observations are of mixed modalities, then `feature_modality` in the `var` class or `observation_modality` in the FOM class should be used, respectively.
 This field may often be the same as another field or a combination of other fields such as `analyte` or `species`.

 ## Subset fields